BPerezLamarque/ABDOMEN/README.md

 name <- "run_Cetartiodactyla_bacterial_orders" # the name of the run

-code_path <- getwd() # indicates where the stan codes are stored (here, there are directly stored in the working directory)
+code_path <- getwd() # indicates where the stan codes are stored (here, there are directly stored in the working directory) and where the ABDOMEN plots will be generated.

 detection_threshold <- 1e-05 # the detection threshold: below this threshold, we assume that we cannot detect the microbial taxa (either because it is not present or because we cannot detect very rare taxa with metabarcoding techniques).
 Then, all relative abundances below this threshold are set to this threshold.